Azordev/backend-template/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: "\U0001F41B Bug report"
-about: Create a report to help us improve The Project
+about: Create a report to help us improve

 ---

 **Describe the bug**